What is Budgetary Control?

 Explanation

-The process of budgetary control is set up with the objective to closely monitor whether or not the actual sales and expenses are in line with the financial plan.
-The process involves setting up goals at the organizational level and then percolate it to match the personal goals of each employees.
-The employees and departments are rewarded when the goals are achieved, but if the actual results seem to fall well below expectations then correction measures are undertaken.
+The budgetary control process is set up to closely monitor whether the actual sales and expenses align with the financial plan.
+The process involves setting up goals at the organizational level and then percolating them to match each employee’s personal goals.
+The employees and departments are rewarded when the goals are achieved, but if the actual results seem to fall well below expectations, then correction measures are undertaken.

 Characteristics of Budgetary Control